Ruturaj0598/Power-BI-dashboard-for-sales-data-analysis/README.md

                  Created KPIs, precise sales forecasting and the creation of interactive dashboards.
 Call Center Trends - Created dashboard in Power BI for visualizing relevant KPIs and metrics in the dataset provided.
                      Utilize the resources provided, including podcasts and articles, to enhance your understanding of data visualization and upskilling.
+                     This project was done in PWC Power BI Virtual Case Experience.